MCP servers

 """Greet someone by name."""

-When running on Connect, configure your MCP server to use Streamable HTTP, rather than the legacy Server-Sent Events (SSE) transport, which has been deprecated in the MCP standard.
+When running on Connect, configure your MCP server to use Streamable HTTP, rather than the legacy Server-Sent Events (SSE) transport, which the MCP standard has deprecated.
 Additionally, configure your server to use stateless HTTP mode.
 Without this configuration, Streamable HTTP can still use Server-Sent Events internally for streaming responses.

 Stateless HTTP mode ensures that each request is independent and does not rely on session state stored on the server.
 On high-availability Connect deployments with load balancers, SSE would require additional sticky session configuration beyond what Connect recommends.
 Not only does stateless mode follow the MCP standard more closely, it also simplifies deployment and scaling.